-Meanwhile, the time off is typically uncompensated because SC does not have paid family leave.
-Palmetto State workers have to anticipate the lost income and take proactive steps before they conceive.
+Meanwhile, the time off is typically uncompensated because only state government employees in SC get paid family leave.
+Other workers in the Palmetto State have to anticipate the lost income and take proactive steps before they conceive.

 How Long is Paid Maternity Leave in SC?

-The length of time paid maternity leave benefits last, and the amount of money you get each week in South Carolina is typically zero on both counts.
-Although, some forward-thinking mothers fare much better.
+The length of time paid maternity leave benefits last, and the amount of money you get each week in South Carolina could be zero, two, six weeks, or longer.
+Some forward-thinking mothers fare the best.

 Short-term disability for maternity leave in SC lasts for zero, six, eight weeks, or more, depending on many variables.
 However, most mothers receive nothing, as you will shortly see.

 - 0 weeks of short-term disability pay is the most common outcome.

 - The state does not have a mandatory program for private workers

 - The PEBA plan has a 90-day elimination period

 - You must enroll before getting pregnant to file a valid claim

 - Women who buy a policy at work before conception have a better outcome